Loving Fondant Cake

 We are looking on the bright side of life, especially with Valentines Day.
 It’s the perfect time to surprise your loved ones and we are pleased to help you.
 Get started right away with this loving cake!

-What you need to make loving fondant cake:
+What you need to make your loving fondant cake:

 - 200 g FunCakes Mix for Sponge Cake

 - 3 eggs (approx. 150 g)